Assisting Young Mothers

 Homeless pregnant and parenting young women between the ages of 18 and 22 live independently in townhomes for up to 18 months and receive comprehensive services and support to help them on their road to independence.

 Women in AYM I work or go to school at least 30 hours a week and 45% of their earnings are placed into savings or applied to debt reduction.
 They also attend weekly life skills groups, parenting groups, and case management sessions.

 All basic living costs are covered in AYM I and assistance is provided in locating transportation and child care.

-Young mothers who are further on the road to independence but still need some assistance may join AYM Next Steps.
+Young mothers 22 to 24 years old who are further on the road to independence but still need some assistance may join AYM Next Steps.
 Most of the young women in AYM Next Steps are graduates of AYM I. This program allows the young mother to live in her own apartment with her child.
 She saves 35% of her adjusted net income while in the program, and receives case management, therapy and parenting skills support.
 Alternative House staff continue to provide assistance to help these young mothers progress towards full self-sufficiency.
-These mothers may stay in their apartment for approximately 18 months.
+These mothers may stay in their apartment for up to 24 months.